On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning: Learning Error and Privacy Guarantee

-\begin{assumption}(Lower boundedness).
-The overall aggregated cost $f(\vx)$ is lower bounded by $f(\vx^*)$, which is finite. \end{assumption}
+\begin{remark} Existing works on Byzantine-robustness often assume Lipschitz continuous stochastic gradient and bounded stochastic gradient variance \cite{wu2022byzantine,december,he2022byzantine}.
+We do not make these assumptions, but assume bounded stochastic gradient that is common in analyzing differential privacy.
+In fact, all of these three assumptions are used in \cite{Ding2021,guerraoui2021differential,Allouah:302948,Xu2021} that consider privacy preservation.
+Due to the differences in the assumptions, we need to develop new tools for the analysis.

-\begin{remark} Existing works on Byzantine-robustness often assume Lipschitz continuous gradient and bounded gradient variance \cite{wu2022byzantine,december,he2022byzantine,guerraoui2021differential}.
-We do not make these assumptions, but assume bounded gradient that is common in analyzing differential privacy.
-In fact, all these three assumptions are used in \cite{Ding2021,guerraoui2021differential,Xu2021,wang2019subsampled} that consider privacy preservation.
-Due to the differences in the assumptions, we need to develop new tools for the analysis. \end{remark}
+{On the other hand, clipping is often incorporated in privacy-preserving SGD to avoid estimating the stochastic gradient bound $M$.
+Some existing works require the clipping threshold $\tau$ to be larger than the stochastic gradient bound $M$ \cite{Ding2021,guerraoui2021differential,Allouah:302948}, implying that clipping is not actually performed.
+In contrast, we allow $\tau$ to be arbitrary.
+This more general setting complicates the analysis, as we will see in the following.}